bugraaydin/disk-scheduling-sim/README.md

 - **LOOK**
 - **CLOOK**

-For a given set of disk requests, total time, average waiting time and standart deviation of waiting time is outputted.
+For a given set of disk requests, total time, average waiting time and standard deviation of waiting time is outputted.
 (Rotational latency is disregarded.)

 ## Requirements
 - GCC 4.5 or later (Supports C99)